bbc/gel/src/components/form-fields.md

 Where specialist HTML5 input types are well supported, it is advised they are used in place of the generic (and default) `type="text"`.
 The `number` `type`, for example, helpfully restricts input to numerals, allows incrementation—typically by providing up and down buttons—and elicits the display of a numerical virtual keyboard.

 ::: alert Avoid custom form elements
 The most efficient and robust way to implement accessible form fields is to use the native `<input>`, `<textarea>`, and `<select>` elements.
-These elements have predefined and expected behaviors, and automatically communicate their roles, values, and states to assistive technologies.
+These elements have predefined and expected behaviours, and automatically communicate their roles, values, and states to assistive technologies.

-It is _possible_ to emulate native form element behavior with WAI-ARIA attribution and JavaScript, but it is rarely a good idea.
+It is _possible_ to emulate native form element behaviour with WAI-ARIA attribution and JavaScript, but it is rarely a good idea.
 Implementations tend towards complexity, and are necessarily more likely to break because they depend on JavaScript in order to function.